-The taxpayers may, by vote of the electorate, authorize either a five year budget override or a permanent override, depending upon certain criteria being met.
+The taxpayers may, by vote of the electorate, authorize a permanent override, depending upon certain criteria being met.
 The taxpayers also may authorize the issuance of bonds for capital acquisitions in addition to the operating taxes referred to above.

 The County collects a County-Wide Fire District Assistance Tax (FDAT) and distributes the funds to all Fire Districts in the County, according to a formula established by state law.
 The maximum awarded to a District cannot exceed \$400,000 per year.